BCDA-APS/gestalt/docs/reference/nodes/positioners.md

 ---

 Determines a widget's width to match up with the size of the widget's parent width.
-Note that, a parent's size is determined at the point when a widget is defined.
-Any widgets defined afterward may affect the final size of the parent.

 You may also use the alias "stretch" to reference the vstretch node.